 - esfenvalerate (Asana XL) at 4.8 to 14.5 fl oz/a.
 REI 12 hr.
 PHI 14 days.
 Asana may aggravate spider mite problems.
 Extremely toxic to fish and aquatic invertebrates; avoid spray drift and runoff to surface waters.

-- malathion (Malathion 57EC)-Rates vary by product, check label.
+- malathion (Malathion 57EC) at 1.5 pints/a.
 REI 12 hr.
 PHI 3 days.
 Malathion may be used in the evening after bee activity.
 Do not apply within 300 ft of aquatic habitat.

 - spirotetramat (Movento) at 6 to 9 fl oz.
 REI 24 hr.
 PHI 7 days.
 Do not apply until after petal fall.

 - thiamethoxam (Actara 25WDG) at 3 to 4 oz/a.
 REI 12 hr.
 PHI 14 days.
 Actara is extremely toxic to bees exposed to direct treatment or residues.